hbctraining/scRNA-seq_online/lessons/04_SC_quality_control.md

 - **number of genes detected per UMI:** this metric with give us an idea of the complexity of our dataset (more genes detected per UMI, more complex our data)
 - **mitochondrial ratio:** this metric will give us a percentage of cell reads originating from the mitochondrial genes

-The number of genes per UMI for each cell is quite easy to calculate, and we will log10 transform the result for a better comparison between samples.
+### Number of genes detected per UMI

+This value is quite easy to calculate, as we simply divide the number of genes detected per cell by the number of UMIs per cell.
+We will log10 transform the result for a better comparison between samples.

 ```r
 # Add number of genes per UMI for each cell to metadata
 merged_seurat$log10GenesPerUMI <- log10(merged_seurat$nFeature_RNA) / log10(merged_seurat$nCount_RNA)
 ```

+### Mitochondrial Ratio

 Seurat has a convenient function that allows us to calculate the **proportion of transcripts mapping to mitochondrial genes**.
 The `PercentageFeatureSet()` function takes in a `pattern` argument and searches through all gene identifiers in the dataset for that pattern.
 Since we are looking for mitochondrial genes, we are searching any gene identifiers that begin with the pattern "MT-".
 For each cell, the function takes the sum of counts across all genes (features) belonging to the "Mt-" set, and then divides by the count sum for all genes (features).
 This value is multiplied by 100 to obtain a percentage value.